Mnigos/ai-shoping-list/GROUP_FEATURE_IMPLEMENTATION.md

 - After successful group creation, show transfer modal if user has existing items
 - Transfer modal shows current shopping list items count
 - Option to transfer all items or keep them in personal group
-- Hooks follow established mutation patterns with optimistic updates
+- Hooks follow established mutation patterns with optimistic updates using React Query
 - Anonymous users see disabled state with tooltips

 **Definition of Done:**

 - Users can create groups smoothly
 - Transfer workflow is intuitive and clear
-- Hooks follow established patterns from shopping-list
+- Hooks follow established patterns from shopping-list with React Query
 - Error handling and loading states implemented

 ---